MaahinVPanchal/odoo-expert/README.md

 ## Future Roadmap

-Please see github issues for the future roadmap.
+Please see [GitHub Issues](https://github.com/MFYDev/odoo-expert/issues) for the future roadmap.

 ## What Are the Potential Applications?